 If a victim has no pulse, assign someone to do chest compressions and another to do rescue breathing and to watch for a return of the pulse.
 If your available rescuers are limited, one individual can do both chest compressions and respirations.

-Send someone for help as quickly as possible.
+Call or send someone for help as quickly as possible.
 But because lightning-strike victims often resume breathing after a short period of rescue breathing, if your choice is sending a biker immediately versus having him keep a victim alive, have your "messenger" give rescue breathing for 5 minutes.
 If a victim responds, you then have a man free to go for help.
 If none does, stop CPR on a pulseless victim to send his rescuer down the trail.

 If you are alone with multiple non-breathing lightning-strike victims, you have a problem.
 If you can resuscitate only one person, it would make sense to provide rescue breathing to a victim who still has a pulse.
 But by dragging one victim close to another, you could provide adequate rescue breathing to more than one.
 By alternating five breaths for one victim, five for another, you could possibly keep two or even three victims alive during the few minutes it takes for the respiratory muscles to recover.